-- Water Display: This regularly updated display is used at numerous events throughout the Basin and year, such as the SWCD Annual Water Seminar, local libraries, etc.
+- Water Display: This regularly updated display is used at numerous events throughout the region and year, such as the SWCD Southwest Water Seminar and local libraries.

 Operating under the auspices of SWCD, WIP was established in 1994 by several water-related organization and entities.
 SWCD provides matching funds to all contributions made by local entities.
 Thank you to the following organizations for their collaboration and commitment to WIP’s success: